dzorlu/slime/examples/subc/README.md

 TODO
 ----
-- Create a new bash script and replace `
+- Run single-node training as POC - on actual data and small model.
+- Run multi-node training